Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step3.md

 </details>

-We can verify clock information and memory information are set as expected.
+You can verify clock information and memory information are set as expected.

 ### Test 2: Run Vector Addition Application

 Vector addition is the simplest acceleration PL kernel.
 Vitis can create this application automatically.
-Running this test can check the AXI control bus, memory interface and interrupt setting in platform are working properly.
+Running this test can check the AXI control bus, memory interface, and interrupt setting in platform are working properly.

-1. Creating Vector Addition Application
+1. Create a Vector Addition Application.

-   - Go to WorkSpace, create a application directory by typing `mkdir kv260_vitis_application`, then go to the application directory by typing `cd kv260_vitis_application` in the console.
+   - Go to workSpace, and create a application directory by typing `mkdir kv260_vitis_application`.
+Then, go to the application directory by typing `cd kv260_vitis_application` in the console.
-   - launch Vitis by typing `vitis &` in the console.
+   - Launch Vitis by typing `vitis &` in the console.
    - Select **File -> New -> Application Project**.
-   - Click **Next**
+   - Click **Next**.
    - Select **kv260_custom** as platform, click **Next**.
    - Name the project **vadd**, click **Next**.
-   - Set Domain to **linux on psu_cortexa53**,
+   - Set Domain to **linux on psu_cortexa53**.
-   - Set **Sys_root path** to ```<full_pathname_to_kv260_vitis_platform>/sysroots/cortexa72-cortexa53-xilinx-linux```(as you created by running **sdk.sh** in step2).
+   - Set **Sys_root path** to ```<full_pathname_to_kv260_vitis_platform>/sysroots/cortexa72-cortexa53-xilinx-linux```(as you created by running **sdk.sh** in step 2).
    - Click **Next**.
-   - Select **Acceleration templates with PL and AIE accelerators -> Vector Addition** and click **Finish** to generate the application.
+   - Select **Acceleration templates with PL and AIE accelerators -> Vector Addition**, and click **Finish** to generate the application.
-   - In the Explorer window double click the **vadd.prj** file to open it, change the **Active Build configuration** from **Emulation-SW** to **Hardware**.
+   - In the Explorer window, double-click the **vadd.prj** file to open it, change the **Active Build configuration** from **Emulation-SW** to **Hardware**.
-   - build the project
+   - Build the project.
-     - In the Explorer window double click **vadd_system_hw_link** to expand the directory hierarchy, then slect the **vadd_system_hw_link.prj** and click **Build** icon in toolbar.
+     - In the Explorer window, double-click **vadd_system_hw_link** to expand the directory hierarchy, then slect the **vadd_system_hw_link.prj**, and click **Build** icon in toolbar.
-     - In the Explorer window double click **vadd_kernels** to expand the directory hierarchy, then slect the **vadd_kernels.prj** and click **Build** icon in toolbar.
+     - In the Explorer window, double-click **vadd_kernels** to expand the directory hierarchy, then select the **vadd_kernels.prj**, and click **Build** icon in toolbar.
        - The output is `binary_container_1.xclbin` located in **vadd_system_hw_link/Hardware/** directory.
-This binary file is the acceleration binary container for XRT configuration and includes system.bit and metadata that describes the kernels
+This binary file is the acceleration binary container for XRT configuration and includes `system.bit` and metadata that describes the kernels.
-     - In the Explorer window double click **vadd** to expand the directory hierarchy, then slect the **vadd.prj** and click **Build** icon in toolbar.
+     - In the Explorer window, double-click **vadd** to expand the directory hierarchy, then slect the **vadd.prj**, and click **Build** icon in toolbar.
        - The output is `vadd` located in **vadd/Hardware/** directory.
-This  file is Compiled host application.
+This file is the compiled host application.

-  > Note: In this step we skip adding the Image and rootfs and only compile the host application and binary file.
-As a result we have to build host application and hw_link component separately.
-Because Vitis V++ tool can not complete the packaging without the rootfs, Image and Boot components.
+    > **NOTE:** In this step, you skip adding the image and rootfs and only compile the host application and binary file.
+As a result, you have to build host application and hw_link component separately.
+Because the Vitis V++ tool can not complete the packaging without the rootfs, Image ,and Boot components.

-  > Note: If you cannot see the **kv260_custom** platform we created, we can add it to platform list of New Project Wizard by selecting the add button and point to **kv260_vitis_platform/kv260_custom** directory.
+    > **NOTE:** If you cannot see the **kv260_custom** platform we created, you can add it to platform list of New Project Wizard by selecting the add button, and point to **kv260_vitis_platform/kv260_custom** directory.

-  > Note: KV260 Platform doesn't support emulation.
+    > **NOTE** KV260 Platform does not support emulation.

-2. Prepare the files to be transferred to the board
+2. Prepare the files to be transferred to the board.

-   Kria SOM uses `xmutil` to load applications dynamically.
+   The AMD Kria™ SOM uses `xmutil` to load applications dynamically.
 The load process includes downloading binary file and loading device tree overlay. `xmutil` requires the application files to be stored in `/lib/firmware/xilinx` directory.

    The files related to this application need to have specified extensions.
-They are `dtbo`, `bin` and `json`.
-Therefore the final content in the directory on the board would look like this.
+They are `dtbo`, `bin`, and `json`.
+Therefore, the final content in the directory on the board would look like the following.

    ```bash
    # On target board